jakubtomas/jakubtomas.github.io/README.md

 # Jakub Tomáš

-Hello, My name is Jakub Tomáš I am 26 years old and I am from Košice.
+Hello, my name is Jakub Tomáš.
+I am 26 years old and I am from Košice.
 I describe myself as a passionate web developer who loves coding and learning.
-I am a Front End Developer with over one year experience.
-My domain is mainly Angular and Vue framework but also I have some experience with Backend .
+With over one year of experience, I specialize in Front End Development, particularly in Angular and Vue frameworks.
+I also have some experience with Backend development.
+Recently, I have been exploring the composition API in Vue 3 and have even created a todo app using a mock API."Below are my 5 personal projects that I believe you will like them.

 My github